 New Jersey Friends of Clearwater fights against all contamination: Land, Air, & Sea.
 When we discuss water pollution, one aspect is the whole plastic pollution spectrum, especially the dangers of plastics in our waterways and oceans, the questions most people ask are:

 1. Where Does Plastic Debris Originate?

-Plastic debris can enter the ocean in a variety of way: From land, trash may be carried to the ocean in rivers or storm and sewage drains, swept from the beach by waves and surf, or blown offshore by winds, especially during heavy storms.
+Plastic debris can enter the ocean in a variety of way: From land, trash, especially the single-use plastics, may be carried to the ocean in rivers or storm and sewage drains, swept from the beach by waves and surf, or blown offshore by winds, especially during heavy storms.
 Trash may also come from ships or offshore platforms.